Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 So how do you build ownership without surrendering structure?

 Well, you don't need to hand over the lesson plan.
 You just need to offer choices that feel real enough to matter.
-For instance,
+For instance, let juniors choose whether today’s focus is footwork or seme.
+(There's plenty of time to do both in the greater scheme of things.)
+Or, frame drills as “Here’s the problem/scenario, now find what works,” (rather than “Here’s the script, now just follow it.”)

 Notice their mistakes faster because they were already looking for them.